xfigueroa/CosmicQuest-Project/README.md

 ## Known Issues

-* Calendar event cards is linked to an invalid URL.
+* There's no URL linked to the event cards.

 ## Roadmap